A Weekend in Mammoth Lakes, California!

 Making memories can be one of the most extraordinary things a person can do.
 It usually does not involve material items; no hand held gifts, or any fancy cars or clothing.
 It can however, bring unbelievable happiness and be extremely humbling.
 This describes my first time visit to Mammoth.
 Amazing and more!
-Here are some of the 8 ways to make memories in Mammoth.
+Here is my recap of a weekend in Mammoth Lakes, California.

 Mammoth, with its neighbor being Yosemite National Park, is not only a place for such incredible outdoor activity and stunning natural beauty.
 It’s also a place where one might enjoy grazing across the lake in a fishing boat with your father and brother.
 Or indulging yourself in the fresh air as you and your sister reach the summit of a mountain trail.
 And even taking in those remarkable landscape and mountain views with your sweetheart.